w4jbm/C-Programs/README.md

 A simple program to create a traditional hex dump of a file.

+## num_guess.cpp

+Nothing fancy, but all the "sample" programs I came across when I was playing around would end up in an endless loop if you entered something other than an integer as your guess.

 ## And the fine print...
 To the extent applicable, all code and other material in this repository is: